jbcodeforce/flink-studies/docs/architecture/flink-sql.md

 | **Materialized** | GROUP BY <aggregationss> or JOINS | Dangerously Stateful, keep an internal copy of the data related to the query |
 | **Temporal** | time windowed operations, interval **joins**, time-versioned joins, MATCH_RECOGNIZE <pattern> | Stateful but contrained in size |

-As elements are kept in storage to compute materialized projection, we need to assess the number of elements to keep.
-Million to billion of small items are possible.
-But query running forever may eventually overflow the data store.
-In this last case, the Flink task will eventually fail.
+As elements are stored for computing materialized projections, it's crucial to assess the number of elements to retain.
+Millions to billions of small items are possible.
+However, if a query runs indefinitely, it may eventually overflow the data store.
+In such cases, the Flink task will ultimately fail.

 Below is an example of Join query: